Sunday, October 13, 2013

 My Favorite Star Parties: Cherry Springs 2006

 When is a repeat not a repeat, muchachos?
 When the subject wasn’t sufficiently covered back in the days of this blog’s infancy.
 The Little Old Blog from Chaos Manor South didn't really hit its stride till about two years after its birth, till I learned to stretch out.
 To give my Sunday morning epistles plenty of room.
-Yes, I did a couple of entries on the 2006 Cherry Springs Star Party right after the event, but both were brief and one of the nation’s premier star parties deserves more.
+Yes, I did a couple of entries on the 2006 Cherry Springs Star Party right after the event, but both were brief and one of the nation’s more well-known star parties deserves more.

 Back in the spring of 2006, I knew something about Cherry Springs, if not about the Cherry Springs Star Party.
 I had at least heard of the Black Forest Star Party, the other star party held at Pennsylvania’s Cherry Springs State Park, but I didn’t know pea-turkey about the CSSP.
 Not till one afternoon when the kitchen computer made the bleep-bloop sound that means Outlook has downloaded a new email.